jubk/ffxi-gearswap/common/README-mglib-BardSongs.md

         "Ice Carol",
     },

+    -- Key used for switching between song groups GroupKeyBind = "Ctrl-F12",

     -- Extra song group, can add more with SongGroup3, SongGroup4 etc.
     SongGroup2 = {
       name = "Ballads",